-- Herpes viruses: Both herpes simplex virus (HSV) type 1, which causes cold sores, and herpes simplex type 2 associated with genital herpes, can cause HSV type 1 rarely causes encephalitis, but when it does, it can cause significant brain damage and even death.
+- Herpes viruses: Both herpes simplex virus (HSV) type 1, which causes cold sores, and herpes simplex type 2 associated with genital herpes.
+HSV type 1 rarely causes encephalitis, but when it does, it can cause significant brain damage and even death.
 Other herpes viruses such as the varicella-zoster virus that causes shingles and chickenpox and the Epstein-Barr virus that causes infectious mononucleosis can also result in encephalitis.

 - Mosquito-borne viruses: West Nile virus, La Crosse encephalitis virus, Western equine encephalitis virus, Louis encephalitis virus, Japanese encephalitis virus, eastern equine encephalitis virus, and Zika virus are some common causes of mosquito-borne encephalitis.
 The signs and symptoms of the infection may appear after a few days or weeks following exposure to the mosquito-borne virus.

 - Enteroviruses: The poliovirus and coxsackievirus, which are enteroviruses associated with flu-like symptoms, abdominal pain, and eye inflammation, can also lead to encephalitis in children.

 - Tick-borne viruses: The Powassan virus is a common cause of tick-borne encephalitis in the Midwestern United States.
 Bites from infected ticks or consumption of unpasteurized dairy products from infected cows, goats, or sheep can transmit this virus to humans, and the symptoms may appear a week after a bite.

 - Rabies virus: This can cause rapid progression to encephalitis after the symptoms This virus can be transmitted to humans from an infected animal bite.
 Cases of encephalitis due to the rabies virus are rare due to effective vaccinations in various countries.